Matt Cepicky

-Matthew William Cepicky (born November 10, 1977) is an American former Major League Baseball outfielder.
-He played for the Montreal Expos / Washington Nationals and Florida Marlins between 2002 and 2006.
+Matthew William Cepicky (born November 10, 1977) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Montreal Expos / Washington Nationals and Florida Marlins between 2002 and 2006.

 Amateur career

 A native of St. Louis, Missouri, Cepicky attended St. John Vianney High School and Missouri State University.
 In 1998, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League, where he was named a league all-star, helped lead Chatham to a league championship, and was named co-MVP of the league's playoffs.
-Cepicky was selected by the Expos in the 4th round of the 1999 MLB Draft.
+Cepicky was selected by the Expos in the 4th round of the 1999 MLB draft.